 You can customize an invoice’s content and language to meet the needs of your business:

-Use custom fields to enhance your invoice PDF documents and help you comply with your business practice and tax reporting obligations.
-Custom fields allow you to provide up to four key-value pairs, to be rendered in the invoice header.
+Add custom fields to enhance your invoice PDF documents and help you comply with your business practice and tax reporting obligations.
+Custom fields allow you to provide up to four key-value pairs, which are displayed in the invoice header.

 - Purchase Order (PO) numbers